 Yes.
-The sun and UV radiation not only form new dark spots and discolorations but make existing hyperpigmentation darker and even more visible.
-(It also contributes to skin aging and damage that results in dull, uneven, and wrinkled skin.)
+The sun and UV radiation not only form new dark spots and discolorations but make existing hyperpigmentation darker and even more visible, because they actively stimulate the production of melanin (it also contributes to skin aging and damage that results in dull, uneven, and wrinkled skin.)

 How does pollution cause hyperpigmentation?

 Pollution and free radicals can cause oxidative damage to the skin.
-As skin attempts to protect and defend itself from these external aggressors, melanocytes may overproduce melanin and form hyperpigmentation and discolorations.
+As skin attempts to protect and defend itself from these external aggressors, melanocytes may overproduce melanin and cause skin pigmentation and discolorations.

 Does hyperpigmentation go away on its own?

 Yes and no. While some forms of hyperpigmentation are permanent many types will fade over time.
-A dark spot that is a few shades darker than your skin may fade within 6-12 months while a discoloration deeper in skin) may take years to fade on its own, which is why a good skincare routine can help.
+Dark patches of skin that are a few shades darker than your skin may fade within 6-12 months while a discoloration deeper in skin and age spots may take years to fade on its own, which is why a good skincare routine can help.